 Germany and France hosted the 2018 LoL MSI from May 3 through May 20.
 Royal Never Give Up faced South Korea's King-Zone DragonX in the final and won 3-1.
 The 2018 LoL World Championship was seen by a record-breaking 127 million viewers globally.

 Riot updated the game with three patches during the preseason and 21 more updates throughout the regular season.
-Ornn, Rakan, Kayn, Xayah, and Camille were that year's 5 new champions, while Control Ward, Edge of Night, Abyssal Mask, Bramble Vest, and Gargoyle Stoneplate were 5 of the 10 new items.
+Ornn, Rakan, Kayn, Xayah, and Camille were that year's 5 new champions, while Control Wards (replacing Pink Wards), Edge of Night, Abyssal Mask, Bramble Vest, and Gargoyle Stoneplate were 5 of the 10 new items.
 Nearly 30 other champions saw gameplay updates, including Azir, Amumu, Talon, and Rengar.

 The Mid-Season Invitational was held in Sao Paulo and Rio de Janeiro in Brazil from late April to May 21.
 South Korea's defending MSI champions SK Telecom T1, successfully defended the title, beating Germany's G2 Esports in a 3-1 match-up.